itea/markless/README.md

 Those two function `h2` both can create H2 element which innerText would be set to "abc" and `colored` property of the element/node as `true`.

-Mixing function which returned by `mix` function can be invoked in two way:
+Mixing functions which returned by `mix` can be invoked in two ways:

 Invoke it as a normal function or invoke it as a constructor.